Andrew4d3/koainit/README.md

 # My Koa2 Starter Kit
-This is a Koa2 boilerplate I decided to design to have a better understanding of Koa2.
-It includes some useful tool, librares and midlewares that can make easy the development of any Koa project.
+This is a boilerplate I decided to design to have a better understanding of Koa2.
+It includes some useful tool, librares and midlewares that can ease the development of any Koa project.
 Any suggestion or feedback is welcome.

 ### Requirements
-Be sure to have the following elements installed:
+Be sure to have the following items installed:
 - Node v4.6.0 or greater.
 - Nodemon.
 - Mocha for unit testing.